LANAI, Hawaii -- Paradise found.

 The only par 3 in Hawaii that rivals the do-or-die shot over the ocean on Manale's 12th hole would be the legendary third at Mauna Kea on the Big Island.
 Manele's 12th is the spot where Bill Gates got married.
 The par-4 17th hole follows the cliffs in the opposite direction.
 The downhill 11th and 16th holes provide other signature moments, although the ocean is visible from virtually every vantage point.

-When the golf course limited access to resort guests earlier this year, it created a more exclusive vibe (Editor's Note: The policy changed recently, allowing some outsider play).
+When the golf course limited access to resort guests earlier this year, it created a more exclusive vibe.
 The first two days, my foursome was the only group on the course for an extended period.
 Even if you don't golf, stop by VIEWS restaurant in the clubhouse for the angus beef burger or the Hulopoe Bay Prawn B.L.T.

-Lanai's future as a golf destination remains partially dependent on what happens to the Koele Golf Course near Lanai City.
-It is currently closed, as is the Lodge at Koele, another Four Seasons property that Ellison plans to reinvigorate.
-Without a second course, it's tough for any tropical island to attract diehard golfers.
+Lanai's future as a golf destination took a hit when the Koele Golf Course near Lanai City was permanently closed.
+Cavendish, a local nine-holer that's free for anyone to play, has sort of taken its place.
+It's a fun 3,000-yard track with a good routing and decent greens.
+Without a second bucket-list course, though, it's tough for any tropical island to attract diehard golfers.
 If any can, however, it's Lanai.